-4.)
-Remove the nuts and washers from the mounting bolts and carefully slide the Dobby Head into position on the loom frame.
+- 4.)
+Remove the nuts and washers from the mounting bolts and carefully slide the Dobby Head into position on the loom frame. - 5.)

-- 5.)
 From inside the frame, slip a washer onto each bolt end, then thread on a hex nut.
-Tighten with a 1/2" socket. - 6.)
+Tighten with a 1/2" socket.

+6.)
+(For SDL with Compu-Dobby II only.)
 Find the Dobby Arm and check that the magnet is installed at the end.
-When orienting the arm, be sure that the magnet faces away from the loom. - 7.)
-Remove the hardware and wooden spacer from the pivot end of the arm. - 8.)
+When orienting the arm, be sure that the magnet faces away from the loom.
+7.)
+Remove the hardware and wooden spacer from the pivot end of the arm.
+8.)
 Slide the Dobby Arm into the large window in the left side of the Dobby Head.
 Push it through until the magnet end sticks an inch or two through the slot on the right side of the head.
-Don't worry for the moment about cable alignments we'll straighten all that out later. - 9.)
-Use a 1/2" socket to bolt the Dobby Arm into the Front Mid Horizontal. - 10.)
+Don't worry for the moment about cable alignments - we'll straighten all that out later.
+9.)
+Use a 1/2" socket to bolt the Dobby Arm into the Front Mid Horizontal.
+10.)
 By hand, move the Dobby Arm up and down.
 Check that the magnet clears the Dobby Arm.
-If not, loosen the screws on the sensor and adjust it so that the magnet clears.
+If not, loosen the screws on the sensor and adjust it so that the mag- net clears.
+HARNESSES ASSEMBLIES the ha ordere ble yo If you me to add some of the muscle and sinew to your loom: arness cables, harnesses, and harness springs.
+If you ed your loom with Texsolv heddles, you'll need to assem- our harnesses now.
+Please follow the directions below. r loom is equipped with metal heddles, proceed immedi- to step #1 of the harness installation instructions.
+MAKE TEXSOLV HARNESS 1.)
+Locate the HARNESS STICKS, HARNESS WIRES, and Texsolv heddles.
+ASSEMBLIES 2.)
+The sticks are divided into two groups: the top sticks have hooks that are spaced closest together.
+The hooks in the bottom sticks then, are farthest apart.
+3.)
+Select one top and one bottom stick.
+Lay them on a table top parallel to one another, about 12" apart.
+Orient them so that the hooks point top and bottom.